Using the gqlite CLI

 ./build/gqlite

-# Specify a database file
+# Open a specific file

-./build/gqlite mydata.db
+./build/gqlite social.db

-# Initialize a fresh database
+# Initialize a fresh database, discarding any existing content

-./build/gqlite -i mydata.db
+./build/gqlite -i social.db

-./build/gqlite -v mydata.db
+./build/gqlite -v social.db

-Interactive Shell
+Interactive Mode

 GraphQLite Interactive Shell